Which Android OS is Better? Android 9 (Pie) or Android 8 (Oreo)

 Similarities & Differences between Android Pie and Oreo

-6. Between Android 9 vs Android 8, Android 9 pie makes the control of background power usage by applications more visible with a mode called an adaptive battery.
+6. Between Android 9 and Android 8, Android 9 pie makes the control of background power usage by applications more visible with a mode called an adaptive battery.
 This designs itself according to how often an app is being used.

 7. We must be thankful to Google for adding Machine learning and artificial intelligence to android 9.
 Now, your android device is able to predict which app you are going to use at what time, for instance, showing you the cab when it’s time for you to go home from the office.
 With these endless permutations, there are endless opportunities with Android 9.
 Here are some examples of machine learning and artificial intelligence.
 Zooming in to the words when you’re trying to copy and taste.
-An easier way to set the screen in landscape mode and portrait mode, and it is also highly gesturing control.
+An easier way to set the screen in landscape mode and portrait mode, and gesturing control.